chetcuti/forkdelta-api-wrapper/README.md

 =====================
 A very simple PHP wrapper for the ForkDelta API.

-Using a token's symbol you can retrieve it's contract address, number of decimals, volume, last price, and so on.
+Using a token's symbol you can retrieve its contract address, number of decimal places, volume, last price, and so on.
 See below for the full command list.

 Usage
 -----
 ```
 require_once 'ForkDelta.php';
 $api = new ForkDelta\Api();

-$api->printAddress('PAR');`
+$api->printAddress('PAR');
 ```

 Prints PAR's Contract Address:
 0x1beef31946fbbb40b877a72e4ae04a8d1a5cee06

 Command List